devtron-labs/devtron/docs/user-guide/plugins/pull-images-from-container-repository.md

 ### Task Name
 Enter the name of your task.

-`e.g. Pull container image`
+e.g., `Pull container image`

 ### Description
 Add a brief explanation of the task and the reason for choosing the plugin.
 Include information for someone else to understand the purpose of the task.

-`e.g. Pull container image build by external CI`
+e.g., `Pull container image build by external CI`

 ### Input Variables